Majesty Diamonds Majesty Diamonds

 Diamond Color

-A diamond’s color acutally refers to it’s lack of color.
-Each letter on the scale represents a narrow color range, not a specific point.
+The diamond color chart refers to its lack of color.
+Each letter on the diamond grading scale represents a narrow color range, not a specific point.

 D - F grades are colorless.
 The differences between these grades are very slight.

-G - J grades are near-colorless.
+G - J grades are nearly colorless.
 They have slight traces of color that aren't noticeable to untrained eyes.

 K - M grades are faint yellow.
 When mounted, small stones look almost colorless, but large stones show a hint of yellow.